jedenkamien/GenAI/README.md

-# GenAI - smart techniques
+# GenAI - smart techniques for developers
 smart techniques and prompts - to boost developer's daily work

 ------------------------------------------------------------------------